Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Sidequests/A2SQ3 - Shopping in the Bazaar.md

 also a tarot reading because funny props i may also need to spend some time drawing some maps of the city, tbh there is no clear picture at the moment I fear
+## Cool Side-mission
+Just like in Elite Dangerous where you can sell the knowledge of a natal chart, the party will get asked by specifically DeMoven,